privacyguides/privacyguides.org/docs/ai-chat.md

 ## Criteria

 Please note we are not affiliated with any of the projects we recommend.
-In addition to our standard criteria, we have developed a clear set of requirements to allow us to provide objective recommendations.
+In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
 We suggest you familiarize yourself with this list before choosing to use a project and conduct your own research to ensure it's the right choice for you.

 ### Minimum Requirements

 #### Cloud Providers

-- Must not use your chats for training.
+- The provider or third-parties they use must not use your chats for training
-- Must not retain your chats for more than 14 days.
+- The provider or third-parties they use must not retain your chats for more than 30 days.
 - Must be accessible privately (no account required, accepts requests from VPN users).
 - Must provide models they host themselves or with a third-party that acts on their behalf.
-- Must provide at least one model with a high rate limit.
+- Must provide at least one model with high rate limits.

 #### Local Solutions

-- Must not send personal data.
-Any opt-in mechanism must rely on free consent and avoid dark patterns.
+- Must not send personal data, including chat data.
 - Must not require a GPU.
-- Must have GPU support for fast inference.
+- Must have support for GPU inference.
 - Must not require an internet connection.

 ### Best-Case